roman-milk/roman-milk.github.io/leslie-proves-her-point.md

  Sweet Jesus, I thought, she really did do it and now she's going to rub my face in it.
 I concentrated on keeping my shaking hands gripped tight on the steering wheel and she said, "Yep!
 I did something on my own.
 I'm having lunch with Tony tomorrow."

  Damn, does that mean she's going to fuck him again?
 When we got home and I was getting out of the car I glanced at the back seat.
 In the center of the right side of the seat was a spot that hadn't been there that morning.
 As I shut the car door I remembered the slip of paper that Sylvia had given me.
 I reached into my pocket to make sure I still had it.
-Report_Story #1